The web seems infinite and having the best of what we like in one place helps solve endless searching.

 Fried Tofu ‘Chicken’ Strip Sandwich With Sweet Mustard Sauce

-Alex is German, lives in London and since 2015 she has combined her passions of photography, food and veganism into a website, My Vibrant Kitchen.
+Alex is German, lives in London and since 2015 she has combined her passions of photography, food and veganism into a website, This Vibrant World.
 This is now her full-time career and she even gives her own vegan cookery classes in London.

 Every recipe on Alex’s website is easy to make with affordable ingredients, and of course, vegan.
 Her blog isn’t just filled with delicious recipes, it’s also a great resource for vegan travel, especially around London.
 Take a look!